cucumber/docs/content/docs/bdd/_index.md

 The scrutiny of a discovery session often reveals low-priority functionality that can be deferred the scope of a user story, helping to team to work in smaller increments and improving their flow.

-If you're new to BDD, exploration is the best place to start.
-It's useless to try the other two practices until you've mastered exploration.
+If you're new to BDD, discovery is the best place to start.
+It's useless to try the other two practices until you've mastered discovery.

-## Specification
+## Formulation: What it _should_ do

 Taking the real-world examples of system behaviour from our discovery sessions, the technical folks on the team now try to express those examples as structured documentation.
 This gives us a quick way to confirm that their understanding of what to build matches what the business folks have envisaged.